 Cybersecurity – A Changing Threat Landscape

 As of this writing (October 2020), the cybersecurity landscape has changed for everyone and continues to change today.
 Today’s threats are fundamentally different and more sophisticated in how they attempt to exploit your business systems.
-Traditional antivirus software is very limited in its scope and what it can do to mitigate these modern threats.
+Traditional antivirus solutions are very limited in its scope and what it can do to mitigate these modern threats.
 A primary limitation of antivirus is the software’s dependence on “virus signatures” and “engine” updates.
 These updates are necessary to detect new viruses and malware.
 If for some reason, the antivirus software is unable to get these critical updates, the antivirus software becomes outdated, ultimately leaving the PC vulnerable.
 I cannot tell you how many times we’ve visited new prospects, performed a security assessment, and found a large number of their systems with expired antivirus licensing (resulting in no updates/protection).
 If you are running conventional antivirus in your business, are you sure all systems have a current license, and they’re getting their updates?
 If not, you have some work to do!

-While traditional antivirus for business worked (more or less) for the better part of three decades, modern threats have rendered traditional antivirus of limited use today.
+While traditional antivirus programs for business worked (more or less) for the better part of three decades, modern threats have rendered traditional antivirus of limited use today.
 In response to these threats, antivirus vendors have been expanding the capabilities of their antivirus solutions, but remain limited by their reliance on signatures/updates.

 Endpoint Detection and Response (EDR)